addisoncrump/awesome-fuzzing-papers/README.md

 This repository contains summaries, bibliographies, and referrer/referee data for as many fuzzing papers and works as I could read and summarise.

+## "I want a paper summarised!"

+Please open an issue with the relevant issue template! :)

 ## What content should be present

 This repository should contain the following information: